GiodannoLimin/housing-price-ml/README.md

 Measures prediction error while penalizing larger errors more strongly.

 MAE (Mean Absolute Error)
-Average magnitude of prediction errors.
+Measures the average absolute magnitude of prediction errors.

 R² (Coefficient of Determination)
-Measures the proportion of variance in the target variable explained by the model.
+Measures the proportion of variance in the target explained by the model.

 --------------------------------------------------